-If Converting to PBV: This includes any waiting list preferences that will be adopted for the converted project as well as the Resident Rights and Participation, Tenant Protections for residents stated in Section 1.6, Attachment 1B of this Notice and the Joint Housing/PIH Notice H-2014-09/PIH-2014-17.
+If Converting to PBV: This includes any waiting list preferences that will be adopted for the converted project as well as the Resident Rights and Participation, Tenant Protections for residents stated in Section 1.6, Attachment 1B of this Notice and the Joint Housing/PIH Notice H-2014-09/ PIH-2014-17.

-Resident Rights, Participation, Waiting List and Grievance Procedures
+Resident Rights, Participation, Waiting List and Grievance Procedures occur after conversion.

-No Re-screening of Tenants upon Conversion.
-Pursuant to the RAD statute, at conversion, current households are not subject to rescreening, income eligibility, or income targeting provisions.
-Consequently, current households will be grandfathered for conditions that occurred prior to conversion but will be subject to any ongoing eligibility requirements for actions that occur after conversion.
 For example, a unit with a household that was over-income at time of conversion would continue to be treated as an assisted unit.
 Thus, 24 CFR § 982.201, concerning eligibility and targeting, will not apply for current households.
 Once that remaining household moves out, the unit must be leased to an eligible family.